DETAILED ACTION

 Regarding Claim 1, Tamura teaches a device for manufacturing a battery cell comprising:

-the sealing surface of the sealing tool comprises a central surface configured to face the first sealing part and an inclined surface configured to face the second sealing part extending from one side (right side) of the central surface (see annotated Fig. 5A-5B).
-The inclined surface is inclined by an acute angle relative to the central surface of the sealing surface of the sealing tool (Fig. 5A-5B).
+the sealing surface of the sealing tool comprises a central surface configured to face the first sealing part and an inner inclined surface configured to face an inner portion of the inner second sealing part extending from an inner side of the central surface (see annotated Fig. 5A-5B).
+The inner inclined surface of the sealing tool is inclined by an acute angle relative to the central surface of the sealing surface of the sealing tool (Fig. 5A-5B).
 Regarding the use of drawings as prior art, “the description of the article pictured can be relied on, in combination with the drawings, for what they would reasonably teach one of ordinary skill in the art.
 In re Wright, 569 F.2d 1124, 1127-28, 193 USPQ 332, 335-36 (CCPA 1977)” (see MPEP 2125(II)).
 Although Tamura is silent to a specific inclination angle of the sealing tool and does not disclose that the figures are to scale, it is clear to one of ordinary skill in the art that the inclination angle is an acute angle less than 90 degrees.

 [AltContent: textbox (Fig. 4 (Park et al.))]